 I am delighted to be featured in the Summer issue of PublicDisplay.ART ~ Seattle’s only community-supported, arts-focused publication.
 What an honor to be in the company of so many artists I admire.
 And it’s the first time my art & story has been featured in print media!

-You can find the magazine at 600+ local retailers, restaurants, cafes, galleries, bars and libraries around town.
-Or if you prefer, you can view the latest issue on their website: *******
+If you’re in Seattle, you can find the magazine at 600+ local retailers, restaurants, cafes, galleries, bars and libraries around town.
+Or if you prefer, you can view the issue online here (I’m on pg 26-27).

 PublicDisplay.ART is published by OneReel, the same organization that produces NW Folklife and Bumbershoot (among many other cultural events/projects year round).

 Collaged transcripts, oil & cold wax medium on wood panel